Parsoa/SVDSS/README.md

 ```

 ## Detailed Usage Guide
-SVDSS requires as input the BAM file of the sample to be genotyped, a reference genome in FASTA format.
+SVDSS requires as input the BAM file of the sample to be genotyped, a reference genome in FASTA format (please use an appropriate reference genome, i.e., if you are not interested in ALT contigs, filter them out or use a reference genome that does not include them).
 To genotype a sample we need to perform the following steps:

 1. Build FMD index of reference genome (`SVDSS index`)
 2. Smooth the input BAM file (`SVDSS smooth`)